 In the PGY-4 year, residents solidify administrative and leadership skills, enlarge clinical confidence and autonomy, and focus on individual specialized areas of interest.
 Each resident assumes a Chief Resident position with significant administrative, supervision and teaching components.
 Each resident completes a research project and makes a presentation to the Department.
 Residents continue to follow outpatients in a variety of psychotherapeutic modalities, and may choose elective clinical experiences in specialized psychotherapies, such as group or family therapy, psychodynamic psychotherapy, or dialectical behavior therapy, to name a few.
 All residents gain experience on our Electroconvulsive Therapy service and can choose to spend more time, if desired.
 In conjunction with faculty advisors, each resident develops an individualized schedule for the fourth year that reflects the serious pursuit of particular interests.
 Some residents choose to focus on research, some emphasize clinical experiences, others assume increased teaching responsibility.
 The year is designed to allow maximum flexibility so that each resident may pursue a meaningful area in depth.

-Chief Residencies: One chief resident serves as Administrative Chief resident, leading Residents’ Meeting and working closely with the Residency Training Director on administrative issues.
-Chief residents on the Mercy inpatient unit, the consultation/liaison service, and the emergency service at The University of Chicago Hospitals provide administrative leadership, teaching and supervision for medical students and junior residents on those services, leading case conferences and morning report and designing and teaching specialized courses.
+Chief Residencies: Two PGY4s serve as Administrative Chief residents, leading Residents’ Meeting and working closely with the Residency Training Director on administrative issues.
+Chief residents on the inpatient units, the consultation/liaison service, and the emergency service at The University of Chicago Hospitals provide administrative leadership, teaching and supervision for medical students and junior residents on those services, leading case conferences and morning report and designing and teaching specialized courses.
 There is flexibility in each of these roles, and specific duties may be negotiated with the Program Director, based on the resident’s interests; for example, one fourth year resident devised a Chief residency in Medical Student Education, helping to redesign the psychiatry clerkship and focus on recruitment of medical students into psychiatry.

 Research: Under the supervision of faculty research mentors and with the guidance of the Research Seminar led by the Chair, Dr. Emil Coccaro, each resident completes a research project in collaboration with one of several research groups in the Department.
 The resident presents the research to the Department in December of the PGY-4 year.
 With feedback and discussion following that presentation, each resident writes up the research as a publishable paper.
 Some residents choose to spend a large portion of the PGY-4 year on larger research projects.

-Forensic Psychiatry: PGY-3 and PGY-4 residents evaluate and write up forensic cases under the direction of one of the Department’s forensic psychiatrists, Dr. Steve Dinwiddie or Dr. Daniel Yohanna.
+Forensic Psychiatry: PGY-3 and PGY-4 residents evaluate and write up forensic cases under the direction of one of the Department’s forensic psychiatrists, Drs.
+Daniel Yohanna, Jon Grant, and Sandy Finkle.

 Electroconvulsive Therapy: Under the direction of Dr. Joseph Cooper, residents gain experience in the outpatient evaluation of patients referred for ECT, the indications and relative contraindications for ECT, the informed consent process, the delivery of treatment and ongoing monitoring of psychiatric, cognitive and medical symptoms during and acute course of ECT, as well as the indications for long-term maintainence ECT.
 For interested residents, an extended experience in ECT, leading to a certification of competence in ECT upon graduation, is available.